 How Did Pride Begin?

 Pride originated on 28th June 1969.
-Back then police raids on gay bars were common.
+Back then police raids on gay bars, like the Stonewall Inn, were common.
 The authorities would come in, push people around, display violence, intimidate, bully and randomly arrest people.
 The arrests were frequently made for tiny, inconsequential things such as drag queens wearing more than one or two items of ladies clothing or being caught in compromising positions.

 Often the bars, which were largely owned by the Mafia, would bribe the police to tip them off when raids were due to occur.
 The gay bars would often have two rooms – a bar in the front and a dance floor in the back.
 Dancefloor lights could be triggered from the bar to send a secret message to the people next door that a raid was about to happen.
 This allowed them to stop dancing or quickly find an opposite-sex partner if they wished to continue dancing.

 It was in the early hours of the morning on June 28th 1969, that an LGBT friendly bar in New York was subject to a raid – something that was all too common in gay bars.
 This bar, however, was one of those owned by the Mafia and catered to transgender people, drag queens, effeminate men, sex workers and homeless people of many backgrounds.
 The bar in question was the Stonewall Inn.